Coronavirus: Which Premier League clubs are still training, and when will others return?

 Arsenal are due to return to training on March 24, which is 14 days after the players last had contact with head coach Mikel Arteta, who tested positive for the coronavirus.

-Aston Villa have shut down their training ground for the rest of the week: The players trained yesterday but have now been sent home with individual training programmes.
+Aston Villa have shut down their training ground for the rest of the week.
+The players trained on Monday but have now been sent home with individual training programmes.

-Bournemouth are off and training at home until next Monday, March 23.
+Bournemouth are off and training at home until Monday March 23.
 The Cherries are also among a number of clubs to close their stadium and keep staff at home in line with government guidelines.

 Brighton have given their players a break from training.
 They are due back at the training ground on Friday when their schedules will be reviewed.

-Burnley trained yesterday, as boss Sean Dyche was named Manager of the Month for February.
+Burnley trained on Tuesday as boss Sean Dyche was named Manager of the Month for February.
 New chief executive Neil Hart said: "We will do what's right for the well-being of our supporters, staff and everyone involved with the club."

 Crystal Palace closed their Beckenham training ground on Monday and have given the players the week off with the intention to review their situation then.